instructure/canvas-data-cli/README.md

 1. Install Node.js - Any version newer than 0.12.0 should work, best bet is to follow the instructions [here](https://nodejs.org/en/download/package-manager/)
 ### Install via npm
 `npm install -g canvas-data-cli`
-### Install from github
+### OR Install from github
-`git clone https://github.com/instructure/canvas-data-cli.git && cd canvas-data-cli && npm install -g .`
+`git clone https://github.com/instructure/canvas-data-cli.git && cd canvas-data-cli && make localInstall`
 ### Configuring
 The Canvas Data CLI requires a configuration file with a fields set.
 Canvas Data CLI uses a small javascript file as configuration file.
-To generate a stub of this configuration run `canvasDataCli sampleConfig` which will print out the sample configuration.
-Safe this to a file, like `config.js`.
+To generate a stub of this configuration run `canvasDataCli sampleConfig` which will create a `config.js.sample` file.
+Rename this to a file, like `config.js`.

 Edit the file to point to where you want to save the files as well as the file used to track the state of which data exports you have already downloaded.
 By default the sample config file tries to pull your API key and secret from environment variables, `CD_API_KEY` and `CD_API_SECRET`, which is more secure, however, you can also hard code the credentials in the config file.